inkling/synthaway/README.markdown

 base.
 There are a few cases where you can't remove them (more on that below), and manually renaming ivars needs careful review lest it break build.

-synthaway is designed to automate the process.
+Synthaway is designed to automate the process.
 It only removes a `@synthesize` when it's sound to do so, and it guarantees the renamed ivar uses are correct.

-synthaway is a Clang-based refactoring tool.
+Synthaway is a Clang-based refactoring tool.
 It accepts both Objective-C and Objective-C++ source files.

-## Installing synthaway
+## Installing Synthaway

-To use synthaway, you have to build it from source.
+To use Synthaway, you have to build it from source.
 For that, you'll need the following things:

-1. the source code of synthaway
+1. the source code of Synthaway
 2. the latest Xcode (4.4 as of writing)
 3. CMake
 4. the latest Clang *built from source*